directus-labs/guest-authoring/directus-django/integrating directus in django.md

 ![blog detail](blog-detail.png)

-Update urls.py to include URL patterns for these views:
+Create a urls.py within the blog app directory and update it to include URL patterns for these views:

 ```python
 from django.urls import path